nqbao/kube-door/README.md

 kubectl annotate svc/your_service kube-door/ports=80
 ```

+At the moment, it is required that you have to expose your service with type is `NodePort` or `LoadBalancer` so that
+the service can be access from

 In future, proxy by domain can also be supported.

 ## Why don't you use Ingress or expose your service with LoadBalancer?